-Outside of repeat customers, one way to gain new ones is to create demand.
+One way to gain new customers is to create demand.

 - The human brain can process images up to 60,000x faster than words.